sage-code/maj/basic.md

 Preposition "ud" can be used for location:

-* ud la loc ti anda-ga? = where you going?
+* ud la loca ti andu-ga? = where you going?
-* ud da loc ti vena-ga? = where you coming from?
+* ud da loca ti venu-ga? = where you coming from?

-* ud la locu ce ti pala-ga? = are you plaing?
+* ud la loca ce ti palu-ga? = are you plaing?
-* ud la locu ce ti anda-ga? = are we going?
+* ud la loca ce ti andu-ga? = are we going?
-* ud la locu ce ti anda-ga? = are you going?
+* ud la loca ce ti andu-ga? = are you going?
-* ud la locu ce ti pala-ga? = are we plaing?
+* ud la loca ce ti palu-ga? = are we plaing?

 **expressions**

-* da udu la udu!      = from where to where!
+* da uda  la uda!      = from where to where!
-* da ciu la hiu!      = from there to here!
+* da cia  la dea!      = from here to there!
-* da locu ce ti pica! = from where you like!
+* da loca ce ti picu!  = from where you like!